atlavijayakumari/Flipkart-Task-4/README.md

 💻 How to Run This Project:

 1️⃣ Python & Notebook Execution
-Upload .ipynb files in the Source_Code/ folder to Google Colab or VS Code Jupyter Notebook.
+Upload .ipynb files into Google Colab.
 Run the notebooks sequentially from top to bottom to generate cleaned datasets, master analytics table, and charts.

 2️⃣ Required Python Libraries